Regarding the Question of Anthroposophy as a Science

 the confusion which arises when we find ourselves faced with trying to

 justify the different content produced.
-It is when we try to match up
+It is when we try to

 anthroposophically produced content, with the contemporary thought